markyoder/wasp_clone/wasphalite/README.md

 ## Attributes and Expressions
 Attributes and expressions are delimited by an opening and closing delimiter.
 By default these delimiters are '<' and '>' respectively.
 These are configurable via corresponding HaliteInterpreter class methods.

-Example template attribute statements are :
+Example template attribute statements are:

 1. `<attr>` - default delimiters, '<','>'
 2. `{attr}` - custom '{' and '}'